-In addition, the Equal Pay Act of 1963 (EPA) requires that individuals working in a particular location receive equal pay for equal work, regardless of their gender.
-The jobs do not necessarily have to be identical but be similar in scope and scale.
-The EPA has helped to close the vast pay divide in the work force, where companies paid women less money for the same jobs.
+Additionally, the Equal Pay Act of 1963 (EPA) specifically requires employers to give their employees equal pay for equal work, regardless of gender.
+The jobs do not necessarily have to be identical but must only be similar in scope and scale.
+The EPA has helped to close the pay gap between men and women by ensuring that women have legal protections against discriminatory pay practices.

-The Harman Firm, LLP offers aggressive and resourceful representation when it comes to negotiating, preparing and litigating employment contracts and severance agreements, especially in the New York metropolitan area’s public relations, technology, and marketing communities.
-If you believe you are a victim of gender discrimination and are considering a lawsuit, contact The Harman Firm, Attorneys and Counselors at Law.
-As an experienced team of employment lawyers and New York City litigators, The Harman Firm, LLP offers supportive counsel to victims of gender discrimination.
+If you believe you are a victim of gender discrimination and are considering a lawsuit, contact The Harman Firm, LLP.
+The experienced team of employment discrimination lawyers at The Harman Firm, LLP, offers supportive counsel to victims of gender discrimination.